CommentingTryhard/computing-projects/README.md

 # computing-projects

-place where i put all my code and resources.
+place where the bullshit is stored